oneapi-src/predictive-asset-health-analytics/README.md

 You can execute the references pipelines using the following environments:
 * Bare Metal
 * Jupyter Notebook
-* Docker*

 ---

 ### Run Using Bare Metal
-Follow these instructions to set up and run this workflow on your own development system.
-For running a provided Docker* image with Docker*, see the [Docker* instructions](#run-using-docker)

 #### Set Up System Software
 Our examples use the `conda` package and environment on your local computer.
 If you don't already have `conda` installed or the `conda` environment created, go to [Set Up Conda*](#set-up-conda) or see the [Conda* Linux installation instructions](https://docs.conda.io/projects/conda/en/stable/user-guide/install/linux.html).